-Specializing in Caribbean charters, charter broker Alice tells us the top 5 reasons to charter a yacht why the British Virgin Islands is officially one of the best places in the world to charter a yacht for the 2019 holiday season!
+Specializing in Caribbean charters, here are our top 5 reasons to charter a yacht and why the British Virgin Islands is officially one of the best places in the world to charter for your 2020 holiday season!

-Escape the bleak mid-winter and spend Christmas 2019 island hopping between the white sand beaches of the British Virgin Islands.
-The worlds best sailing conditions, island hopping, world-class scuba diving grounds, a Christmas day conch meal.
-This plus an unforgettable New Year’s Eve makes the British Virgin Islands the only place to charter a yacht this Christmas.
+Escape the bleak mid-winter and spend Christmas 2020 island hopping between the white sand beaches of the British Virgin Islands.
+The world’s best sailing conditions, island hopping, world-class scuba diving grounds, and a Christmas day conch meal.
+All of this plus an unforgettable New Year’s Eve makes the British Virgin Islands the only place to charter a yacht this Christmas!!

 Christmas day on the yacht

-Although you’ll be on a yacht in the Caribbean, don’t worry there is still plenty of decorations to make you feel just at home.
-Expect to see masts with fairy lights going to the top, red and white bikinis and palm Christmas trees.
+Although you’ll be on a yacht in the Caribbean, don’t worry there’s still plenty of decorations to make you feel just at home.
+Expect to see masts with fairy lights going to the top, red and white bikinis and palm Christmas trees!

 Spend this Christmas walking around the white sand-beaches of Anegada and join in the local celebrations!
 Chose from having your own personal crew onboard to sailing solo around the many BVI white-sand beached islands.